designbyheart/custom-package/app/question/question-sender-usage.md

 - `@id` and `@type` are required
 - Other properties are not required
 - If `question_detail` or `question_text` or both are passed, they have to be of string type.
 Otherwise app won't show them on UI
+- If `external_links` is specified, then it should be a JSON array of objects with type `{ text?: string, src: string}`.
+In this object `text` is optional.
+As of now we support only those links which mobile OS can directly open.
+So, links that start with other app's url schemes such as `tel:`, `instagram://`, etc. won't be opened.
+Property `src` should have valid scheme for it to open in browser.
+For example: `www.google.com` is an invalid link, `https://www.google.com` is correct link since it specifies the scheme of link.
 - Here are different validation error with codes that could occur on UI
 ```js